lightmnd/aws-iot-creation-things-nodejs/README.md

 # IoT System Documentation

-This documentation provides a technical overview of the IoT system built using AWS IoT Core, Golang, and Amazon Elastic Kubernetes Service (EKS).
+This documentation provides a technical overview of the IoT system built using AWS IoT Core, NodeJS, and Amazon Elastic Kubernetes Service (EKS).
 It covers the steps involved in setting up the system, including messaging infrastructure, device code, central control system, and deployment on EKS.

 # System Diagram